Maximizing functionals of the maximum in the Skorokhod embedding problem and an application to variance swaps: Objective functions as terminal values

-Recall the expressions for $\beta$ and $\alpha$ from Examples~\ref{ex:calcuniform} and \ref{ex:calcuniform2}.
+Recall the expressions for $\beta$ and $\alpha$ from Examples~\ref{excalcuniform} and~\ref{excalcuniform2}.

-For the Az\'{e}ma-Yor embedding, $\beta(s)=2s-1$ and the law of the $S_{\tau_\beta}$ is a uniform on $[0,1]$.
+For the Az\'{e}ma--Yor embedding, $\beta(s)=2s-1$ and the law of the $S_{\tau_\beta}$ is a uniform on $[0,1]$.
 The associated bound (as a function of the parameter $c$) is given by

-For the Perkins bound, note that for $c<0$, $F(s,s)= \infty$, and so $B^P(c)=0$.
+For the Perkins bound, note that for $c<0$, $F(s,s)= \infty$, and so $B^{\rmP }(c)=0$.
 For $c>0$, $F(s,s)=0$ and using the substitution $w = \alpha^+(s)=s - 2 \sqrt{s}$,

-Note that for $c=2$, $B^{AY}(2)= B^P(2)=1/3$ and all uniformly integrable embeddings for the terminal law are consistent with the same expected payoff.
-The reason for this will become clear in Section~\ref{sec-g} and will correspond to the choice $g \equiv 1$.
+Results for a range of $c$ are plotted in Figure~\ref{fig3}.
+Observe that for $c=2$, $B^{\mathrm{AY}}(2)= B^{\rmP }(2)=1/3$ and all uniformly integrable embeddings for the terminal law are consistent with the same expected payoff.
+The reason for this will become clear in Section \ref{sec-g} and will correspond to the choice $g \equiv1$.